Electric scooters

 The Magnus Neo makes sense as a low-drama city scooter if price, easy ergonomics, and a simple fixed-battery setup matter more than speed or premium features.
 It is one of the more accessible branded EV entries, but the ownership brief needs to stay honest and city-focused.

-₹86,999 reference price · Real-world range 80–95 km
+At a glance₹86,999 reference price · Real-world range 80–95 km

 Ampere Magnus Neo electric scooter exterior, front three-quarter view.